Securing the Steam-Age Internet

 What God Wrought

-Bureaucrats kept a wary eye on the painter’s project.
-He switched from running the telegraph wire underground to erecting poles along railroad rights of way, but within a year a message as fast as lightning was successfully sent.
-The message was: “What God hath wrought.”
+Bureaucrats kept a wary eye on the painter’s project as he switched from running wire underground to erecting poles along railroad rights of way.
+But, within a year, a message as fast as lightning was sent.
+“What God hath wrought.”

-Well, it was man not God, but the Biblical message was chosen by the patent commissioner’s teen-age daughter.
+It was man, not God.
+The grandiose Biblical message was chosen by the patent commissioner’s teen-age daughter.
 Still, it showed Morse and his supporters knew what was coming.

-Two years later, Pittsburgh joined the first Internet when a telegraph line finally reached here.
+Two years later, Pittsburgh connected to the first Internet.

 Before that, news from Philadelphia or Baltimore came three days after the fact.
-It took 12 days to get information from New Orleans, where Pittsburgh did much of its business.
+It took 12 days to get information from New Orleans.
+Pittsburgh did much of its business there.
 The fastest ship from England could bring July 25 news from Liverpool and it could arrive in Pittsburgh on August 14.

-This particularly mattered to local businessmen and investors now that others near telegraph lines were getting information so much sooner.
+This particularly mattered to local businessmen and investors because people near telegraph lines were getting information so much sooner.